jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-25-mt32-pi-testing-out-usb-serial-support.md

 date: '2021-07-25 12:47:00:00'
 summary: mt32-pi recently added support for USB serial devices.
 How does it work?
 image: mt32-pi-serial-midi-hardware-connection.jpg
-tags: [DOS, How To, MIDI, Retrocomputing, Retrogaming]
+tags: [DOS, How To, MIDI, Posts, Retrocomputing, Retrogaming]
 ---

 <div class="youtube-container">